paul-dixon-headshot

 Business Career

-After graduating in 1987 from Cambridge University with an BA (MA) in Economics, I traded and managed financial derivative products in both Fixed Income and Equities at Chemical Bank (now JP Morgan), and Merrill Lynch.
+After graduating in 1987 from Cambridge University with an BA (MA) in Economics, I traded and managed financial derivative products in both Fixed Income and Equities at ManHan/Chemical Bank (now JP Morgan), and then for 10 years at Merrill Lynch.
+I was a Managing Director in the Equity Derivatives department.
 I also held senior roles in Global Financial Risk Management and in FinTech.

 In 2004 I moved into Asset Management, where I managed assets and financial risk for Pearl Assurance, now Phoenix Group.
 Most recently I was Chief Investment Officer at Guardian Assurance, with responsibility for £17 billion of assets.
-I am currently a Director of Clara Pensions (£1.3bn AuM).
+Currently I am currently a Director of Clara Pensions Group Limited (£1.3bn AuM), the leading UK Pensions superfund.

 Other Interests